 - Set Standard work hours per day

 - Add Activities to WBS.

 - Input activities information.

 - Schedule the project.

 - Updating the progress of the project.

 - Analyze and Preview the project

 Sample view of Primavera P6 R3.2

-This software is most commonly used by planning engineers and planning manager.
-This helps further for effective communication in the project, Shows visibility, keep an eye to track the project tasks and the completion percentage of the task in the detail sublevel.
+This software is most commonly used by planning engineers and planning managers.
+This helps further for effective communication in the project, Shows visibility, keeps an eye to track the project tasks and the completion percentage of the task in the detail sublevel.

-The advance version R3.2 in primavera makes the project more feasible and arranged in an accurate manner which makes the project manager keep updated and analyze the cost inaccurate.
+The advanced version R3.2 in primavera makes the project more feasible and arranged in an accurate manner which makes the project manager keep updated and analyze the cost inaccurate.
 Creating Gantt charts shows the progress in percentage in charts.
-The proper understanding of task and goals for smooth flow of the project.
+The proper understanding of tasks and goals for smooth flow of the project.